-I certify that I have read the Conflict of Interest Policy of Illinois Yearly Meeting and I have no conflicts of interest as defined therein.
+I certify that I have read the Coconflicts of interest as defined t nflict of Interest Policy of Illinois Yearly Meeting herein. g and I have no

 Signature Date

 OR

-I certify that I have read the Conflict of disclosing below the following confliction of Interest Policy of Illinois Yearly Meeting and am et(s) of interest with ILYM.
+5 nflict of Interest Policy of Illinois Yearly Meeting conflict(s) of interest with ILYM. g and am

 Signature